How Corrective and Preventative Action, Root Cause Analysis and Risk Analysis Work Together for Strong Businesses

 You’ve heard it many times.
 A child of about age 5 will perpetually ask “Why?
 Why?
 Why?” again and again.
 It’s kind of cute to observe and kind of annoying to be asked.
 Next thing you know, a question that started off as “Why is your cellphone making that noise?” either ends up in an exasperated “just because!” or an overly complicated explanation of spread-spectrum multiplexing.

 Regardless of your organizational structure, industry, or people, you’ve got problems and potential problems.
-The world of manufacturing is no stranger to the formalized Corrective and Preventative Action (CAPA) process, but we’re finding more and more that smaller Mom & Pop stores, consulting companies, summer camps, and really every organization could use a step-by-step approach to addressing current issues or mitigating probable hazards.
-This is a “lite” overview of how most manufacturers go about dealing with systemic problems to serve as a primer for smaller business and non-manufacturers.
+The world of manufacturing is no stranger to the formalized Corrective and Preventative Action (CAPA) process, but we’re finding more and more that non-manufacturers use a simple, step-by-step approach to addressing current issues or mitigating probable hazards.
+This is a ‘lite’ overview of how most manufacturers go about dealing with systemic problems to serve as a primer for smaller business and non-manufacturers.

 Fixing and preventing issues always starts with a good understanding of the problem.
 You might be surprised how often our clients chase down a problem but not the problem in their CAPA processes.
 To do it right, start with the 4W/2H/1C method.
 That means asking the following questions and documenting the answers.

 - Where did the problem take place?

 - When was the problem discovered?

 - How often has the problem occurred?